Minimum wage law: Ireland

-It may further be reduced by up to €7.73 a day if lodgings and/or food are provided as part of a job.
+It may further be reduced by up to €4.55 a day if lodgings and/or food are provided as part of a job.

-Trainees (including those over 18) are also entitled to different minimum wages, reduced as follows:

-25% reduction for the time during the first one-third of the course.

-20% reduction for the time during the second one-third of the course.

-10% reduction for the time during the final one-third of the course.

 Ireland's minimum wage prior to the €1 cut in the 2011 budget, was only fifth highest of eight EU countries surveyed for the British Low-Pay Commission Report in 2010, with the UK, Netherlands, France and Belgium all listed as having higher minimum wage rates when OECD Comparative Price Levels are taken into account.